marc-medley/004.45macOS_CotEditorSwiftScripting/README.md

 ![CotEditor Script Menu](README_files/CotEditorScriptsMenu.png)

-_Advisory: These scripts are provided "as-is" (see [LICENSE](LICENSE.txt)).
-Most of the script will modify content of the front window.
+_Advisory: These scripts can modify content of the front window.
 Undo should restore the window to it's previous state.
 Read the scripts.
 Modify them for your use.
-Use at you own risk._
+Use at you own risk.
+These scripts are provided "as-is" (see [LICENSE](LICENSE.txt))._

 <a id="toc"></a>
 [Prerequisites](#Prerequisites) | [Scripts](#Scripts) | [Resources](Resources)